 For in-place upgrades, a maintenance version of the vDisk is interchangeable with the private image.
 However, Citrix recommends that you take advantage of Citrix Provisioning versioning to perform an in-place upgrade.

 To perform an in-place upgrade:

 - Create a maintenance version of the vDisk.

-- Using the PVS console, navigate to the device’s properties and set the device type to Maintenance.
+- Using the Provisioning Console, navigate to the device’s properties and set the device type to Maintenance.

 - In the Boot menu, select option 1 to boot a client into vDisk mode using the maintenance version.

-- Log into Windows and run the new PVS target device installer; install the software in its entirety, as if you would perform a full installation.
+- Log into Windows and run the new target device installer.
+Install the software, as if you would perform a full installation.
 The target device installer performs the upgrade; do not run the imaging wizard.
 Reboot the target device when prompted.

-- Once Windows has loaded, log into the system and verify that the target device software is the expected version by viewing the PVS status tray.
-Note that the PVS status tray may be hidden by Windows.
-To find it, click the up arrow in the on the staus tray icon.
+- Once Windows has loaded, log into the system and verify that the target device software is the expected version by viewing the status tray.
+If the status tray is hidden by Windows, locate it by clicking the up arrow on the status tray icon.

-- If versioning is invoked, use the PVS console to promote the maintenance version to test version functionality.
+- If versioning is invoked, use the Provisioning Console to promote the maintenance version to test version functionality.
 Verify the new version and promote it to the production version when it is deemed production quality.
 Roll this version out to users by rebooting all the target devices using this vDisk.